This website uses cookies. By using this website you agree to our Privacy Policy.

 To kick things off, here are a few fun influencer marketing statistics to pique your interest:

 A recommendation from a creator that you like goes a long way.
-61% of consumers trust the product recommendations they get from influencers.
-Meanwhile, only 38% trust branded social media content.
+69% of consumers trust the product recommendations they get from influencers.

-Working with influencers is something that brands all around the world are getting involved in.
+Working with influencers is something that brands worldwide are getting involved in.
 Here are a couple of stats for you to consider based on its demographics:

 Brands based in the UK are no stranger to the influencer marketing world.
 Here are a few fun stats to consider if you’re also in the UK: